CentauriSoldier/LuaEx/README.md

 ## 🆅🅴🆁🆂🅸🅾🅽 ⚗

-#### Current Version: Alpha v0.81
+#### Current Version: Alpha v0.82
 <details>
 <summary>🆅🅸🅴🆆 🅲🅷🅰🅽🅶🅴🅻🅾🅶</summary>

 ### 🇨​​​​​🇭​​​​​🇦​​​​​🇳​​​​​🇬​​​​​🇪​​​​​🇱​​​​​🇴​​​🇬​​​​​
+**v0.83**   IN PROGRESS — NOT ALL ITEMS LISTED in v0.83 CHANGELOG ARE COMPLETE (Coming Soon)
+- ☑️ Bugfix:  various, minor bugs.
+- ☑️Bugfix:   major bug in class auto directive causing malformed classes.
+- ☑️Feature:  reorganized and added sections and examples to README.
+- 🔲Feature:  integrated and rewrote Dox documentation module and added support for other languages.
+- ☑️Refactor: restructured module layout and added more examples to the **examples** directory.

 **v0.82**
-- Bugfix:  corrected various, minor bugs.
+- Bugfix:   various, minor bugs.
 - Feature:  created new **Ini.lua** module.
 - Feature:  created new **base64.lua** module.
 - Feature:  created **cloner.lua** module.
 Updated various, existing items to make them clonable.
 - Feature:  created new **serializer.lua** module that handles serialization and deserialization.
 - Feature:  added serval examples in the **examples** directory for demonstrating usage.
 - Change:   removed old **ini.lua** module.
 - Change:   removed old **base64.lua** module.
-- Change:  modified **cloner** to with custom, user-created objects.
+- Change:   modified **cloner** to work with custom, user-created objects.
 - Change:   removed old **serialize.lua** and **deserialize.lua** modules.
 - Change:   modified the serializer to work with custom, user-created objects.
 - Change:   modified the cloner to work with custom, user-created objects.
-- Change:  moved several items in the directory structure
 - Change:   modified **init.lua** to provide some user options for class loading.
-- Change:  changed all class names to CamelCase to provide clear distinction between class variables and other variables.
+- Change:   changed all class names to PascalCase to provide clear distinction between class variables and other variables.
+- Refactor: moved several items in the directory structure

 **v0.81**
 - Bugfix: renamed the **\_\_LUAEX\_\_** table reference in the **enum** module that got missed.
 - Change: removed class system from **v0.8** as it had a fatal, uncorrectable flaw.